Prelanders: What are they and how use them effectively

 So, now you have a pre-landing page.
 However, it doesn’t increase the conversion rate significantly.
 Here are the things that might help you make your pre-lander more effective.

 - Audit.
-Make sure that it loads very fast and that there are no technical errors.
+Ensure that it loads very fast and has no technical errors.

 - Look for content errors.
 Pay attention to all the details — any mistakes in currency, data, slang for particular geo may affect conversion rates.